corrode/corrode.github.io/content/blog/dont-use-preludes-and-globs/index.md

 That's a valid argument, but I'd argue that it's a slippery slope.
 First off, switching an algorithm is still a breaking change and it might still require changes in user code.
 Second, a prelude is no substitute for good documentation, examples, and a "Getting Started" guide.

-Consider to use Rust's `#[deprecated]` attribute to phase out old behavior.
+Consider using Rust's `#[deprecated]` attribute to phase out old behavior.
 This way, users get time to adapt to the new API.
 Leverage Rust's type system: Use newtypes, [sealed traits](https://predr.ag/blog/definitive-guide-to-sealed-traits-in-rust/), and visibility modifiers (like `pub(crate)`) to guide users towards correct usage without relying on a prelude.

 My rule of thumb here is to avoid hiding complexity behind a prelude and err on the side of explicitness.